-Exports of digitally deliverable products growing faster in developed than in developing economies
+Exports of digitally deliverable products grew faster in developing than in developed economies in 2025

 Exports of digitally deliverable and other services, billions of dollars